ibrahimseloh/Exotic-Finance-Assistant/README.md

 GET http://localhost:8000/query?query=What is the difference between an Asian option and a barrier option?
 ```

-Response: A structured response containing the answer and the sources used.
+Response: A structured answer with sources used.

 ## Project Structure

-Here is the project structure:
+Here’s the updated project structure:

 ```
 ├── app.py                    # FastAPI application
 ├── requirements.txt           # List of dependencies
+├── start.sh                  # Script to run FastAPI and Streamlit
+├── railway.json              # Railway deployment configuration
+├── Dockerfile                # Dockerfile for containerization
 ├── src/
 │   ├── db.py                 # Code for managing the ChromaDB database
 │   ├── rag_pipeline.py       # RAG pipeline for generating answers
-│   └── llm_utils.py          # Utilities for interacting with the Gemini model
+│   ├── llm_utils.py          # Utilities for interacting with the Gemini model
+│   └── pdf_utils.py          # Utilities for PDF extraction
 ├── data/
 │   └── exotic_option.pdf     # PDF file containing financial information
 ├── .env                       # Environment variables (optional)